voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, and cryptography in discussions that aren't about those things.

+> Many people assume their manager knows what the employee is doing.
+They often aren't, meaning they go by what they can see, which is lines of code.
+The smart thing to do is to regularly keep your manager updated on what you're doing, especially if they don't come by regularly and ask you.

+> > Rather than an integer number of lines of code, how about using a boolean : "it works" or "it does not work"?

+-

+> Not everyone has good managers.

+> $JOB-2, admittedly about 4 years ago now, the good manager with a background in software left for a better opportunity and was replaced by someone who's background was management.

+-

 > My grandfather used to sit with me for an hour every morning and used to teach me maths.

 > He would focus on basics first.
 He would make sure I had the basics drilled in to me.
 Not just understood them, but mastered them.
 Then we would move on to the next topic.